joshgreen95/reddit-scraper/README.md

    Whisper
    openai
    ```
-4. Place Videos into Videos folder ===Try to use videos over 10 minutes and in the correct aspect ratio.==
+4. Place Videos into Videos folder *Try to use videos over 10 minutes and in the correct aspect ratio.*
 5. Run the Main.py Script and follow prompts.

 The Program will spit out relevent files to Post/Subreddit-day/time